 So as a result Charlie failed his exams.
 It turned out fine though because, as a result, he met and married a very wealthy woman.
 Somehow I got the credit for that, which as you can imagine, I badly needed.

-Telling my story now gets tricky: you see I’ve written a short story based on the next part of my life and I no longer care to tease out fact from fiction.
+Telling my story gets tricky now: you see I’ve written a short story based on the next part of my life and can no longer tease out fact from fiction.

 The story came about because I heard Osho say that although the biblical story of original sin and the expulsion from the garden isn’t literally true, it is a great insight into human psychology.The idea being that we all start off in paradise but around the age of three or four we expel ourselves from that happy state – and by an act of choice.
 We ‘sell out’ in the face of our own powerlessness before the adults in our world.

 I decided to examine my own life to see if it was true about me and the short story, And So it Was, is about what I discovered.